hpc-unibe-ch/hpc-unibe-ch.github.io/docs/general/faq.md

 ## How much will a Workspace cost?
 Workspaces itself are free of charge.
 Every research group has 10TB disk space free of charge, which can be used in multiple Workspaces.
-If necessary, additional storage can be purchased per Workspace, where only the actual usage will be charged.
+If necessary, additional storage can be purchased per Workspace, where only the actual usage will be charged, see [Workspace Management](../hpc-workspaces/management.md#additional-storage)

 ## What if our 10TB free of charge research group quota is full?